csibman27/moviesApp/README.md

 ## Additional Information.

 + Sorting
-    + Data can be sorted alphabetically by title, and also by release date using checkboxes.
+    + Movies and shows can be sorted alphabetically by title, A-Z or Z-A orders.
 + Pagination
+    + All main pages have a pagination numbering at footer.

 [ Briefly explain any other aspects of your app's design or implementation that is non-standard and worthy of mention.]